 A standard multivitamin delivers the same doses to everyone, regardless of individual biology.
 A quiz-based pack refines the selection using self-reported symptoms.
-A precision formula calibrates each bioactive based on your actual blood biomarkers, with a longevity focus targeting the hallmarks of cellular aging.
+A precision formula combines fixed base doses with adjustments based on actual blood biomarkers where the formulation rules provide for them.
 This comparison details the mechanisms, limitations, and true cost of each approach.

 | Standard multivitamin | Quiz-based pack (Cuure, Nutri&Co...) | Precision formula (Singular) | |